breakdown

 Developer->>Developer: Write project overview and requirements in Markdown

-Developer->>Breakdown: Execute command (e.g., breakdown to project)
+Developer->>Breakdown: Execute command (e.g.: breakdown to project)

 Breakdown->>Files: Identify required files

-Files->>Breakdown: Load files
+Files->>Breakdown: Read files

-Breakdown->>Breakdown: Prompt generation process
+Breakdown->>Breakdown: Prompt generation processing

-Note over Breakdown: - Prompt selection<br>- Variable replacement<br>- Schema application
+Note over Breakdown: - Prompt selection<br>- Variable substitution<br>- Schema application

 Breakdown->>Developer: Output generated prompt